-We love silk, the clue is in the name!
+We love silk, the clue is in our website name!
 It is a delightful medium to work with.
-Soft and strong with a history of intrigue...
+Soft and strong enough to stop bullets, with a history of intrigue...

 Around 3000 BC the Empress Xi Ling Shi (also known as Xilingshi, Lei-Tsu or Leizu), wife of the Yellow Emperor, Emperor Huangdi, was sitting under a mulberry bush drinking tea when a silkworm cocoon fell into her cup and started unravelling, the Empress realised the result was a single thread and intrigued she wondered if the thread could be used for cloth.